 promoting pathology through education and research

 These Fellowships are for BDIAP members and are intended to assist study in other laboratories, in the UK or overseas.
 The aim is that the recipient of a Fellowship should learn about specialist pathological techniques that are not available at their own institution and which have a major educational component.
 The maximum value of one Fellowship is £5,000.
-Applications should be made using this downloadable form which should be completed, signed and emailed as a scanned PDF document to Carol Harris, the BDIAP Administrator
+Applications can be made at any time but must be submitted a minimum of 8 weeks before the proposed visit to allow time for the Educational Subcommittee to assess the application.

 1. The British Division of the IAP has established Fellowships for members of the BDIAP, including Trainee members, to enable them to travel to other institutions to learn pathological techniques, especially if the work has a major educational component.
 Council of the BDIAP will support one such fellowship per year.